Tiger chameleon: Habitat and distribution

 The tiger chameleon is endemic to the Seychelles, occurring only on the islands of Mahé, Silhouette and Praslin.
 Being an arboreal species, it is found in primary tropical forest, secondary forest where there is high plant diversity, and upland rural gardens, from sea level to 550 metres.

 Behaviour and breeding

 After a short warming up phase in the morning, this chameleon goes in search of insects and other small animals on which to feed.
-Like all chameleons, this species hunts by firing its elongated sticky tongue at prey with incredible speed.
-The tongue is tipped in a deadly suction pad capable of ensnaring prey that an ordinary reptile would never hope to hold.
+Like all chameleons, this species hunts by rapidly projecting its elongated sticky tongue at prey.
+The tongue is tipped by a suction pad capable of ensnaring prey.

 Reproduction on the island of Mahé is associated with introduced pineapple plants, in which the tiger chameleon lays its eggs.
 These plants are not used on Silhouette or Praslin, and the natural nesting sites remain unknown, although the endemic Pandanus and palms are thought to be used.
 In captivity, clutches contain between five and twelve eggs.